-In 1995, the Quebec government adopted a law making Revenu Québec a go-between to collect support payments and pay them to people who are supposed to get them.
+In 1995, the Quebec government adopted a law making Revenu Québec a go-between that collects support payments and pays them to people who are supposed to get them.
 Revenu Québec can collect both support payments for an ex-spouse and support payments for a child.

 However, in some situations, this law does not apply.
 Also, some people can ask a court for permission to make support payments without going through Revenu Québec.

 The law creating the collection system was created on December 1, 1995.

 Therefore, Revenu Québec is not automatically involved in distributing support payments ordered in court decisions made before December 1, 1995.
 In these cases, the person who owes support makes payments directly to the person who is supposed to get them.

 However, the person receiving the support payments can ask Revenu Québec to become involved in these situations: